2022/5783 High Holy Days

 High Holy Day Prayer Books

-As we worship in our beautiful sanctuaries this year, we will use our Mishkan HaNefesh prayer books.
+As we worship in our beautiful and sacred spaces this year, we will use our Mishkan HaNefesh prayer books.
 Through the generosity of Julia & Larry Pollock, the William (z’l) & Janet Stern Family, and the Dolores Urdang, Molloy and Mulcahy Families, these books are provided as you enter the sanctuary, and then returned as you depart.
-These prayer books will be used during all High Holy Day services excluding the Young Family, Renew My Soul and Teen services.

 For those participating via livestream, we are happy to lend you our High Holy Day prayer books.
-Please call 216.831.3233 to schedule a pick up time.
+Please contact Jennifer Mendelson at 216-455-1720 or jmendelson@ttti.org to make arrangements.

 BABYSITTING

-Babysitting will be available for children 18 months to 5-years at Beachwood for the following services:
+Babysitting will be available for children 18 months to 6-years at Beachwood for the following services:

 Advanced registration is required and space is limited!
 Register today to reserve your space.